-Often regarded as the capital of the Three Valleys, Courchevel is renowned for its incredible varied skiing, snow sure slopes and world-class mountain restaurants.
+Often regarded as the capital of the Three Valleys, Courchevel ski weekends are renowned for incredible varied skiing, snow-sure slopes and world-class mountain restaurants.

 Courchevel 1850, the largest village by quite some distance, is what makes the resort so desirable to the rich and famous with the luxury boutiques, Michelin star restaurants and chic hotels.
-It’s not a cheap destination to ski, even having its own airstrip.
-More luxury hotels than any city in France (other than Paris) it’s the top village that draws to crowds and demands the prices – and rightfully so.
-Sat at the one end of the world’s largest lift-linked ski area, the Trois Vallées, Courchevel’s snow sure slopes hold enough diversity so satisfy the keenest of skiers.
+It’s not a cheap destination for a ski weekend, even having its own airstrip.
+More luxury hotels than any city in France (other than Paris) it’s the top village that draws to crowds and demands the prices.
+Sat at the one end of the world’s largest lift-linked ski area, the Trois Vallées, Courchevel’s snow sure slopes hold enough diversity to satisfy the keenest of skiers.

 Courchevel forms part of the Three Valleys with 600km of pistes to explore.
 Subsequently, Courchevel’s lift system is excellent and provides efficient access to neighbouring Three Valley resorts including Meribel and Val Thorens.

 Ski holidays in Courchevel are ideal for all skiers and boarders.
 Courchevel's local slopes alone are vast and varied with fantastic skiing to suit all abilities.
 Beginners can take advantage of dedicated ZEN areas, where magic carpets provide easy access back up the nursery runs; whilst intermediates will be spoilt for choice in Courchevel Valley with its huge range of easy blues and varying reds.
 Experts are guaranteed to find magnificent itineraries to challenge them with some of the best black runs in the area and the famous, 'grand couloirs' at the top of Saulire.
 There are vast off-piste areas throughout the Three Valleys.